apache/singa/doc/en/docs/installation.md

     A: Please check the detailed error from `python -c  "from singa import _singa_wrap"`.
 Sometimes it is caused by the dependent libraries, e.g. there are multiple versions of protobuf or missing of cudnn.
 Following steps show the solutions for different cases
-    1. check the cudnn and cuda and gcc versions, cudnn5 and cuda7.5 and gcc4.8/4.9 are preferred. if gcc is 5.0, then downgrade it. if cudnn is missing or not match with the wheel version, you can download the correct version of cudnn into ~/local/cudnn/ and
+    1. Check the cudnn and cuda and gcc versions, cudnn5 and cuda7.5 and gcc4.8/4.9 are preferred. if gcc is 5.0, then downgrade it.
+       If cudnn is missing or not match with the wheel version, you can download the correct version of cudnn into ~/local/cudnn/ and
         ```
         echo "export LD_LIBRARY_PATH=/home/<yourname>/local/cudnn/lib64:$LD_LIBRARY_PATH" >> ~/.bashrc
         ```
-    2. if it is the problem related to protobuf, then better install protobuf from source into a local folder, say ~/local/;
+    2. If it is the problem related to protobuf, then please download the newest whl files which have [compiled protobuf and openblas into the whl](https://issues.apache.org/jira/browse/SINGA-255) file of PySINGA.
+       Or you can install protobuf from source into a local folder, say ~/local/;
        Decompress the tar file, and then
        ```
        ./configure --prefix=/home/<yourname>local
        make && make install
        echo "export LD_LIBRARY_PATH=/home/<yourname>/local/lib:$LD_LIBRARY_PATH" >> ~/.bashrc
        source ~/.bashrc
-    3. if it cannot find other libs including python, then please create virtual env using pip or conda;
+    3. If it cannot find other libs including python, then please create virtual env using pip or conda;
        and then install SINGA via
        ```
        pip install --upgrade <url of singa wheel>